 Some bloggers moderate comments before posting them.
-Others (like me) don’t.
+Others (like me) don’t, but manage inappropriate comments once they’ve been posted (and sometimes get accused of censorship because of it).
 So let’s let’s chat about it!

 How to moderate

 In “My Sites”, go to “Settings”, then click the “Discussion” tab.
 Scroll down to “Before a comment appears.”
 You can then select “Comment must be manually approved.”
 The other option that’s listed is to moderate comments left by commenters that you haven’t already approved comments from.

 If you’re posting something and for whatever reason you don’t feel like you can deal with people’s comments, you can turn off comments for that specific post.
 Within the editor, go to your post settings, scroll down to the discussion section at the bottom, and uncheck “Allow comments.”

 “Censorship” and deleting/spam-flagging comments

 Some people will argue that the internet is public territory, and their freedom of speech means that they should be able to comment whatever they want, wherever they want.
 I call BS.
 For one, freedom of speech prevents government from restricting speech and doesn’t apply to people’s websites, but also, your blog is like your property.
 You get to control who’s allowed on it, and what behaviours are allowed.
 Just because your house has a lawn doesn’t mean people are free to pee in it.
 If someone feels the need to figuratively pee on your blog, you can and should feel perfectly free to oust them.